markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 8: Serving the Model via REST API

+- Introduction to CI/CD
+- CircleCI
+- Publishing the model Gemfury
+- Testing the CI pipeline

 in Section 8 you will learn how to set up a continuous integration and continuous deployment pipeline.

 We will show you how to do so using psycho S.I..